 Happy Monday to you all.
-Late last year, I had put up an article based on the title track of Ikue Sakakibara's（榊原郁恵）1982 album "Slow Memory" but unfortunately since the only recorded sample of the song got taken down, I had to put the article back into draft status.
+Late last year, I had put up an article based on the title track of Ikue Sakakibara's（榊原郁恵）1982 album "Slow Memory" but unfortunately since the only recorded sample of the song got taken down, I had to put the article back into draft status (well, happily that's been rectified).

 But I could find another track from the album to spotlight tonight.
 That would be "Arrangement", which like the title track and presumably the other songs on "Slow Memory", has more of a straight contemporary pop feeling.
 I had always presumed the pixie-like Ikue to be all about the happy-go-lucky aidoru music so it was a revelation to come across the music from this particular album.